modin-project/modin/docs/developer/architecture.rst

 have knowledge of the compute kernels/in-memory format of the data in order to efficiently compile the queries.

-The Query Compiler is responsible for sending the compiled query to the low-level Modin Dataframe.
+The Query Compiler is responsible for sending the compiled query to the Core Modin Dataframe.
 In this design, the Query Compiler does not have information about where or when the query will be executed, and gives the control of the partition layout to the Modin Dataframe.